 2) Consider your own climate, altitude, seasonal changes, (and of course personal preferences) when choosing a strength and diameter.
-Most oboists need at least two strengths of cane for their annual needs, and need at least some harder cane (like mine) in their inventory.
+Most oboists need at least two strengths of cane for their annual needs, and need at least some harder cane in their inventory.
 High, dry climates usually require cane with around a 10.0 diameter while players in normal altitudes and damper climates can order up to 11.0 depending on preference and the size of their gouger bed.

 3) Magic Reed cane is denser/more tightly fibered cane than what is generally available today, and you may need to adjust your routines a little to get your best result.